O'Shaughnessy trending value investment strategy

 Don’t worry if this looks intimidating, in the Quant Investing stock screener we do all the calculations for you.
 This means you can find all the companies that fit this investment strategy with a few mouse clicks.

 Part 2 - What is momentum?

-The second part of the trending value strategy is to buy companies with the largest six month stock price increase, this is also called stock price momentum.
+The second part of the trending value strategy is to buy companies with the biggest six month stock price increase, this is also called momentum.

 A momentum strategy simply means buying stocks with the highest past price increase over a certain time period.